 Comprehensive car insurance can therefore often be an afterthought, not only because you may well feel covered enough by compulsory third party insurance, but also because you may feel it’s beyond your budget.

 However, it’s well worth including comprehensive car insurance into your overall budget before you commit to buying the car.
-Reason being, compulsory third party insurance only covers personal injuries incurred in an accident and not damage to property or other cars.
+Compulsory third party insurance only covers personal injuries incurred in an accident and not damage to property or other cars.
 So, for example, if you stall at an intersection and the driver in the car behind — also limited by compulsory third party insurance — rear-ends you, the damage caused to your car is in no way covered.

 Other common rookie errors when purchasing your first car include: